swrd1337/sokudo/README.md

 ### To Do:
 * Add caching for external API calls.
-* Pre-authorize using a list of current user repositories.
+* Pre-authorize API methods using a list of current user repositories.
 * Add code docs for API.
 * Dark/white theme switch.